 - Pay attention to deadlines

-Let’s discuss 9 categories of small business tax write-offs.
+Let’s discuss 9 categories of small business tax deductions.
 Note that there is some overlap.

 9 Small Business Tax Deductions

 Does your business own vehicles?
 Tax deductions for these vehicles can include:

 - Purchase or lease of car, truck, van